Uncertainty-Aware Collaborative System of Large and Small Models for Multimodal Sentiment Analysis: Experiments

 \textbf{(2) Cross-verification Strategies:} Although only a few samples will activate the cross-verification mechanism, it proves essential for optimal performance.
 Without it, Acc2 decreases by 1.4 points on MOSI and 0.7 points on SIMS, while MAE also deteriorates significantly, confirming the effectiveness of cross-verification.
 This is because cross-verification can effectively handle the hardest samples that cannot be well identified by individual models.

 \textbf{(3) Uncertainty Quantification Methods:} Our entropy-based approach substantially outperforms alternative uncertainty estimation methods.
-Compared to prediction-truth difference, we achieve 4.8-point improvements in Acc2 on MOSI and 4.6-point improvements on SIMS.
+Compared to prediction-truth difference, we achieve 4.8-point improvements in Acc2 on MOSI and 4.6-point improvements on SIMS, and achieves 0.014 decrease in MAE and a 2.0-point improve in Acc7 on MOSEI.
 Ensemble variance performs even worse, particularly on SIMS with a 7.7-point Acc2 gap and 9.2-point Acc5 gap.
 These results confirm that our single-pass entropy computation provides both efficiency and effectiveness for uncertainty estimation, which cleverly circumvents the issue of difficulty in computing uncertainty for regression task via transforming regression task into classification task.